needle-mirror/com.unity.transport/Documentation~/faq.md

 ## Can I increase the limit of 32 packets in flight for the reliable pipeline?

-Unfortunately, that is not currently possible.
-The recommended strategy to deal with the reliable window being full is to queue the traffic elsewhere until there is room to send it.
+It is possible to increase it to 64.
 See the section on [using pipelines](pipelines-usage.md) for details.
+Unfortunately, it is currently impossible to increase it further than that.

 However, if your application has different streams of data that require reliability and sequencing, but the ordering of messages between the streams doesn't matter, then it is possible to somewhat circumvent the limit by creating multiple reliable pipelines.
-That is because the 32 limit is both per connection *and per pipeline*.
+That is because the limit is both per connection *and per pipeline*.

 For example, you could create a pipeline for RPCs and another one for chat messages: